ruro122020/animalsmd-backend/documentation.md

 ```
 pipenv install
 ```
-Change the SQLALCHEMY_DATABASE_URI value to:
+Change the SQLALCHEMY_DATABASE_URI value to in the config.py file:
 Note: This is an example string.
 Change the username, password, and database name to your local postgresql login info.
 ```
 'postgresql://myuser:mypassword@localhost:5432/mydatabase'